Dr Nicola Redhouse

 But my most successful and unpaid piece of writing to date is definitely my anonymous (no longer!) review of a stay at a terrible hotel, ‘Like a children’s play where the castle set falls forward and reveals itself to be chipboard’.

-I have a law degree, an editing postgraduate diploma, a creative writing postgraduate diploma, and a HECS debt up the wazoo.
+I have a law degree, an editing postgraduate diploma, a creative writing postgraduate diploma, my PhD, and a HECS debt up the wazoo.
 I worked as a book editor for a long time, which was wonderful and also no help to the HECS debt.
 I have taught creative writing at RMIT and at the University of Melbourne, and now work at the latter in the School of Culture and Communications, Faculty of Arts, in the role of Lecturer, Publishing & Editing.

 I am part of an excellent initiative called NovelLab, which you can read about here, and am part way through two quite different novels.